Austria: Middle Ages

 In the 14th and 15th centuries, the Habsburgs began to accumulate other provinces in the vicinity of the Duchy of Austria.
 In 1438, Duke Albert V of Austria was chosen as the successor to his father-in-law, Emperor Sigismund.
 Although Albert himself only reigned for a year, henceforth every emperor of the Holy Roman Empire was a Habsburg, with only one exception.

-The Habsburgs began also to accumulate territory far from the hereditary lands.
+The Habsburgs also began to accumulate territory far from the hereditary lands.
 In 1477, Archduke Maximilian, only son of Emperor Frederick III, married the heiress Maria of Burgundy, thus acquiring most of the Netherlands for the family.
 In 1496, his son Philip the Fair married Joanna the Mad, the heiress of Castile and Aragon, thus acquiring Spain and its Italian, African, Asian, and New World appendages for the Habsburgs.

 In 1526, following the Battle of Mohács, Bohemia and the part of Hungary not occupied by the Ottomans came under Austrian rule.
 Ottoman expansion into Hungary led to frequent conflicts between the two empires, particularly evident in the Long War of 1593 to 1606.
 The Turks made incursions into Styria nearly 20 times, of which some are cited as "burning, pillaging, and taking thousands of slaves".
 In late September 1529, Suleiman the Magnificent launched the first siege of Vienna, which unsuccessfully ended, according to Ottoman historians, with the snowfalls of an early beginning winter.

 17th and 18th centuries

 The Battle of Vienna in 1683 broke the advance of the Ottoman Empire into Europe.

 During the long reign of Leopold I, Holy Roman Emperor following the successful defence of Vienna against the Turks in 1683, under the command of the King of Poland John III Sobieski, the Great Turkish War resulted in most of Hungary being controlled by Austria.
 This arrangement was formalized in the Treaty of Karlowitz in 1699.

 Charles VI, Holy Roman Emperor relinquished many of the gains the empire made in the previous years.
 He enjoyed the imminent extinction of the House of Habsburg.
 Charles VI was willing to offer concrete advantages in territory and authority in exchange for recognition of the Pragmatic Sanction of 1713.
 Therefore, his daughter Maria Theresa was recognized as his heir.
 With the rise of Prussia, the Austria–Prussia rivalry began in Germany.
 Austria participated, together with Prussia and Russia, in the first and the third of the three Partitions of Poland in 1772 and 1795 respectively.

-From that time, Austria became the birthplace of classical music and played host to different composers including Joseph Haydn, Wolfgang Amadeus Mozart, Ludwig van Beethoven, and Franz Schubert.